bryan-besnyi/gwc/api/README.md

 ## Development

-When adding new endpoints, simply create a new `.py` file in this directory with the appropriate handler class.
+When adding new endpoints:
+- For Python API endpoints, create a new `.py` file in the `/api` directory
+- For Next.js API endpoints, create a new route file in the `/app/api` directory
+- Update the rewrite rules in `next.config.ts` if needed